The Church of the Twelve Apostles in Capernaum

 The Church of the Twelve Apostles (also known as the Greek Orthodox Church of the Holy Apostles or simply the Church of the Apostles) is a beautiful Greek Orthodox Church that is situated amidst the ruins of ancient Capernaum.
 It is part of the Greek Orthodox Monastery of the Holy Apostles.

-The Church Of The Twelve Apostles
+The Church of the Twelve Apostles

 Location